Join Derby’s Only F1 ESports Racing Event Today

 3.1 Player Age / Height

-3.1.1 To be eligible to participate in any Grid Unleashed Competition, a player must be at least 12 years old.
+3.1.1 To be eligible to participate in any Formula VRX Esports Pro Series Championship, a player must be at least 12 years old.
 If a player is under 18 years of age or the age of majority as defined in such player’s country of residence (a “Minor”), such player must have permission from a parent or legal guardian in order to participate in the Event.

 3.1.2 Ineligible players who mislead or attempt to mislead Event Administrators by providing false eligibility information will be subject to disciplinary actions as further described in Section 9.2.